cedadev/cis/doc/api/cis.rst

 ------------

 Each of the above methods return either :class:`~GriddedData` or :class:`~UngriddedData` objects.
-These objects are the main data handling objects used within CIS, and although they share a common interface (defined by the :class:`CommonData` class) there are some differences.
-The methods on each of these types are documented in the :doc:`data modules <cis.data_io_objects>` section.
-The most useful methods on these objects are probably :attr:`summary()` and :attr:`save()`.
+These objects are the main data handling objects used within CIS, and the methods on each of these types are documented in the :doc:`data modules <cis.data_io_objects>` section.
+These classes do however share a common interface, defined by the :class:`CommonData` class, which is detailed below.
+For technical reasons some methods which are common to both :class:`~GriddedData` and :class:`~UngriddedData` are not defined in the :class:`CommonData` interface.
+The most useful of these methods are probably :meth:`summary` and :meth:`save_data`.

+.. autoclass:: cis.data_io.common_data.CommonData
+    :noindex:
+    :inherited-members:

 Unsupported API
 ===============